 MADE RICH THROUGH A DREAM

-The Black Year of The Grain Famine did not just hurt the people up around Shandwick.
-Oh no, the people all around the North were hard hit, and the folk of the Black Isle as bad as any.
+The Black Year of The Grain Famine did not just hurt the people of Cromarty.
+Oh no, the people all around the North were hard hit, and the folk of the whole Black Isle were as bad as any.
 The black rust came on the crop, and any folk that harvested what was left and tried to bake it found that eating of the bread afflicted them with a crazed kind of dancing that made them twist and twirl till they fell down exhausted.
 So all the fields were burnt, and the people scratched to find money for seed corn for the next year.

-There was one man that lived near here, just across the burn and up the hill at Abrondale where the great house called The Chief Constable's House is now, though to begin there was only him living there as a cottar.
+There was one man that lived near here, just across the burn and up the hill to the south where the great house called The Chief Constable's House is now, though to begin there was only him living there as a cottar.
 As you'll know a cottar has no land and usually little chance to own any, but this man had worked and scrimped, tight-fisted to all and never asking any neighbour, "Cullie, will you taste?"

 The only man he opened his wallet to was the local laird, who had grand ideas and few pence, so borrowed wherever he could.
 The cottar lent what he could to the laird, then scratched and lent a little more.
 When term day for repayment came, the laird had naught to repay with.
 The cottar offered a bargain.
 Sell him the land his cothoose stood upon, and the next field that was called Pitpark, and he would forego the debt.